-The layout and typography decisions across all site sizes was informed by the browsing experience the publisher and editors were after; namely encouraging exploration of the site and chance discovery; similar to picking up a magazine a flicking through it, and enjoying the experience of stumbling across an article, eye-catching photography, or a suitably crafted heading.
+The layout and typography decisions across all site sizes was informed by the browsing experience the publisher and editors were after for their audience; namely encouraging exploration of the site and chance discovery; similar to picking up a magazine a flicking through it, and enjoying the experience of stumbling across an article, eye-catching photography, or a suitably crafted heading.
 At the same time the site needed to address business needs both the back stage processes of adding editorials and managing and measuring advertising on the site, but equally the advertising could not detract from the experience of the user wanting to browse the site.

 Women’s Fitness Homepage – The overall design for the first page people are likely to see for the first time, was to capture the essence of the front cover of a magazine and its masthead.